Metabolic & Weight

 How GLP-1 Peptides Promote Fat Loss

 GLP-1 receptor agonists (Semaglutide, Tirzepatide, Retatrutide) work through multiple complementary mechanisms: they slow gastric emptying — extending the feeling of satiety after meals — and act centrally on hypothalamic neurons that regulate appetite and food intake.
-Tirzepatide and Retatrutide add GIP and glucagon receptor agonism, which enhances lipolysis (fat cell breakdown) and thermogenesis.
-Clinical trials consistently show superior body weight reductions compared to placebo or lifestyle intervention alone.
+Tirzepatide adds GIP receptor agonism for enhanced insulin response and lipolysis.
+Retatrutide goes further by adding glucagon receptor agonism, which directly increases basal metabolic rate (thermogenesis) and drives hepatic lipolysis — resulting in the highest weight loss ever recorded in a Phase 3 trial: 28.7% at 68 weeks (TRIUMPH-4, December 2025).
+This glucagon component also produces ~80% liver fat reduction, making retatrutide a potential first-in-class treatment for MASH.

 Growth Hormone Secretagogues vs GLP-1 Agonists